IBM/integrity-enforcer/docs/ACM/README_SHOW_INTEGRITY_STATUS_ON_ACM_UI.md

       When the ACM GitOps successfully synced up, the policy `policy-integrity-shield-events` will be created in an ACM managed cluster(s) which are selected based on the placement rule in the policy.

-      Then, please confirm the status (i.e. Compliance) of `policy-integrity-shield-events` in the ACM Multicloud webconsole (Governace and Risk).
+      Then, please confirm the status (i.e., Compliance) of `policy-integrity-shield-events` in the ACM Multicloud web console (Governance and Risk).

       Compliance status of `policy-integrity-shield-events` represents an existence of `deny` event in a cluster.

       When Integrity Shield denies a Kubernetes resource request, it reports a corresponding event as Kubernetes Event.
-This policy is checking existence of this kind of Integrity Shield Event, and if there is one or more events, it shows `Not Compliant` in the webconsole.
+This policy is checking existence of this kind of Integrity Shield Event, and if there is one or more events, it shows `Not Compliant` in the web console.

       ![Example of Not Compliant](./images/policy-events-not-compliant.png)